sf-wdi-22-23/modules-23/w02-working-with-objects/d2-homework/README.md

 Read [this doc](forms.md) on HTML forms.

 ## API Reading
 Read [Zapier API's](https://zapier.com/learn/apis/) chapters 1-3.
 Do the homework at the end of chapters 2+3!
+(It's quick and fun)

 ## Submission